back

 Fine focus pinion gear repair/replacement

-If replacing a Nikon polymer fine focus pinion gear with a narrower metal gear, proper positioning becomes more critical.
+If replacing Nikon's polymer fine focus pinion gear with a narrower spur gear, positioning becomes more critical.

 do NOT attempt to remove left-hand coarse focus or brass planetary gearcase from their threaded tube;

-they are secured with thread locker with tension adjusted for resistance to gravity.
+they are secured by thread locker with tension adjusted to resist stage droop.

-3. pry loose thin metal cover that is glued over screws on coarse focus knob
+- pry loose thin metal cover that is glued over screws on right coarse focus grip

-4. remove 3 screws fastening coarse focus plastic grip to planetary gear case
+- remove 3 screws fastening right coarse focus plastic grip to planetary gear case

 additional tweaking by moving wavy washer from one side to the other.

-• To fully engage this fine focus idler gear train instead of single large planetary gear,
+For idler gear train (instead of single large planetary gear),

-narrower metal pinion gear should be spaced about 3mm from gearcase:
+narrower metal pinion gear should be spaced about 3mm from gearcase for full engagement;

-• Before securing pinion gear, move that gear between gearcase and flat
+- Before securing, move pinion gear between gearcase and flat

 so that adhesive fluid on flat gets smeared away from the gearcase:

-8. reinstall fine focus shaft with pinion gear secured
+- reinstall fine focus shaft after pinion gear is secured

 without gripping coarse focus.